VASPKIT: A User-friendly Interface Facilitating High-throughput Computing and Analysis Using VASP Code: Capabilities of the Post-Processing Module

 \subsection{Thermo Energy Correction}

 Gibbs free energy plays a crucial role in catalysis reaction.
-The equations used for calculating thermochemical data for gas in VASPKIT is equivalent to those in Gaussian program.\cite{McQuarrie1999,Ochterski2000} The Gibbs free energy $G$ is given by
+The equations used for calculating thermochemical data for gases in VASPKIT is equivalent to those in Gaussian program \cite{McQuarrie1999,Ochterski2000}.
+The Gibbs free energy $G$ is given by

 where $H$, $T$ and $S$ represent enthalpy, temperature and entropy respectively.
-The enthalpy $H$ in Eq. \ref{gibbs} can be written as $H=U+k_{B} T$, where $k_{B}$ is Boltzmanns constant.
+The enthalpy $H$ in Eq. (\ref{gibbs}) can be written as $H=U+PV$.
 Both internal thermal energy $U$ and entropy $S$ have included the contributions from translational, electronic, rotational and vibrational motions as well as zero-point energy (ZPE) of molecules.
-Moreover, to calculate correctly when the number of moles (labeled $N$) of gas changes during the course of a reaction, the Gibbs free energy has also included $\Delta P V=\Delta N R T$, where $R$ is molar gas constant.
+Moreover, to calculate correctly when the number of moles (labeled $N$) of a gas changes during the course of a reaction, the Gibbs free energy has also included $\Delta P V=\Delta N R T$, where $R$ is molar gas constant.
 It is worth mentioning that only the modes with real vibrational frequencies are considered and the model with imaginary one are ignored during the calculations of the vibration contributions.
 Specifically, for linear (non-linear) molecules containing $n$ atoms, the degree of vibrational freedom is 3$n$ - 5 (3$n$ - 6).
-VASPKIT will neglect the smallest 5 (6) frequencies.
+VASPKIT neglects the smallest 5 (6) frequencies.
 We take oxygen molecular as an example to calculate its free energy at 298.15 K using the corrected algorithm mentioned above.
-It is found that the calculated correction to free energy of O$_2$ molecule is -0.4467 eV, which is very close to the experimental data of -0.4468 eV at 298.15 K and normal atmospheric pressure.\cite{Chase1998} And the thermo correction result from VASPKIT is exactly same with that from Gaussain program by setting same molecular structure and frequencies.
+It is found that the calculated correction to free energy of O$_2$ molecule is -0.4467 eV, which is very close to the experimental data of -0.4468 eV at 298.15 K and normal atmospheric pressure \cite{Chase1998}.
+And the thermo correction result from VASPKIT is exactly the same with that from Gaussian program by setting the same molecular structure and frequencies.